 What is the ideal age for a baby photography session?

-Why age to choose for your family photoshoot?
+Which age to choose for your family photoshoot?

 Children really do grow up incredibly fast – blink and you’ll have a pre-schooler standing where your tiny newborn once lay.